 After taking an oxycodone-based drug for a specified period, you might find that you need more and more to achieve the same effect than you initially did.
 This condition is called physical tolerance.
 It is not the same as addiction.
 Instead, it is a physiological dependence.
 If you abruptly stop taking the opioid or try to reduce the dosage, you are probably going to feel withdrawal symptoms such as:

 - Muscle Pain

 - Flu-Like Symptoms.

 Duration of an opioid withdrawal depends on many unique factors, including the strength and dose of the specific drug.
-Also, whether it was an extended release formulation or not, the length of time individual took opioids.
-Furthermore, environmental stresses, biological or genetic factors, can also contribute to the withdrawal discomfort.
+Also, whether it was an extended release formulation or not and the length of time the individual took opioids.
+Furthermore, environmental stressors, biological or genetic factors, can also contribute to the level of discomfort while overcoming an opioid withdrawal.
 No matter the severity and length of an Oxycontin withdrawal, it is always recommended to detox under medical guidance.
-A doctor can help you ease the uncomfortable and potentially dangerous consequences of a withdrawal syndrome.
-Additionally, a doctor can provide medications to prevent craving and relapse.
+A doctor can help you ease the uncomfortable and potentially dangerous consequences of an opioid withdrawal syndrome.
+Additionally, a doctor can also provide you with supportive medications to prevent craving and relapse.

 The term addiction is no longer clinically accurate.
 Instead, the Diagnostic and Statistical Manual of Mental Disorders (DSM) uses the term substance use disorder.
 When the condition is concerning oxycontin, the diagnosis is “opioid use disorder.”

 Oxycodone has a chemical formulation to replicate the structure of morphine, and like all opioid narcotics, it has an acutely high addiction profile.
 Behavioral signs and consequences of addiction depend on a range of individual factors such as someone’s financial capabilities, mental health status, and social surroundings.